py2ai/py2ai.github.io/_posts/2021-07-08-XML-to-CSV-using-Pandas-in-Python.md

 categories: [tutorial]
 featured-img: 2021-12-24-xml-files
 mathjax: true
-summary: A quick tutorial to parse XML files using XML Element Tree
+description: A quick tutorial to parse XML files using XML Element Tree
 ---

 Hi there, let's say we have an XML file like this: